More visibility by measuring, monitoring and evaluating the appropriate SEO KPIs!

-What key performance indicators you need, depends on your target plans and who (target groups) or what (industries, topics, products, services) you want to address.
-The data of the KPIs provide information about where and to what extent you need to adjust your optimization.
+Which key performance indicators you need depends on your target projects and who (target groups) or what (industries, topics, products, services) you want to address.
+The data from the KPIs will tell you where and how you need to adjust your optimization.

-Search engine optimization is constantly changing, so it is necessary to define your target goals and KPIs on a regular basis and monitor them and adjust if necessary.
+Search engine optimization is constantly changing, so it is necessary to regularly check your target goals and KPIs and adjust them if necessary..
 Of course, this also has an impact on your business success.
 Because of the constantly changing Google algorithm, it is absolutely necessary to keep an eye on the KPIs and, if necessary, to readjust your SEO strategy.

 Through targeted SEO measures you achieve more visibility in search engines, generate more traffic (users on your website) and get closer to your actual goal - conversion.
 In the best case, your user becomes your customer.

-By controlling and monitoring the KPIs, you steer and control your SEO measures and can in a timely manner on unwanted changes react.
+By controlling and monitoring the KPIs, you manage and control your SEO measures and can react promptly to undesirable changes..
 For an online store you will need different metrics than for an info blog.
 As I said, it always depends on what goals you are pursuing.

-Therefore, set priorities for your individually, relevant SEO KPIs for your SEO project and make sure that they are based on your tailored targets !
+Therefore, prioritize your individual, relevant SEO KPIs for your SEO project and make sure they are tailored to your goals!